postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/monitoring-your-api/setting-up-monitor.md

 <!-- -->

 > Frequency affects how quickly your monitoring usage compounds.
-To learn more about usage limits and overages, see [Pricing](/docs/designing-and-developing-your-api/monitoring-your-api/intro-monitors/#pricing).
+Learn more about [usage limits and overages](/docs/designing-and-developing-your-api/monitoring-your-api/intro-monitors/#viewing-monitor-usage).

 ### Adding regions